Definition - What does Archnephilia mean?

 Archnephiles typically feel attracted to specific spider varieties.
 Tarantulas are often fetishized by archnephiles.

 Research suggests that there may be an element of masochism involved in archnephilia.
 Because the fear of spiders is common among many people, a dominant partner may use this fear to increase their submissive's adrenaline during a scene.
-For example, a dominant may tie up a submissive and place spiders on their body while he or she is unable to get away.
+For example, a dominant may tie up a submissive and place spiders on their body while they are unable to get away.
 Studies show that many archnephiles also have arachnophobia, or a fear of spiders.
 This suggests that their sexual arousal may arise from their own fear, which would heighten the sensations they feel during spider play.

 Treatment is rarely sought for archnephilia, as most people with the condition simply accept their attraction as part of their sexuality, which need not interfere with their daily functioning.
 However, it should be noted that spider play can be dangerous.
 Spider bites can make individuals very sick and even cause death.